Oxford PV Achieves New World Record Efficiency of 28.6% for Perovskite-Silicon Tandem Cell

 While the recent accomplishment highlights the technological prowess and talent of Oxford PV, the company remains focused on further advancing the commercial viability of their technology.
 David Ward, the Chief Executive Officer of Oxford PV, emphasized their ongoing efforts, stating, “While we continue to innovate on our perovskite-on-silicon technology on small -sized solar cells, much of our focus has been on improving our commercial-sized cells for the market, ramping up production, and working with our solar module partners to prepare them for assembly into solar panels.”
 Ward's remarks reflect the company's dedication to bringing their innovative solar cells to the market and establishing valuable partnerships within the industry.

 As the year 2023 progresses, Oxford PV aims to continue making excellent progress towards their goals.
 With their cutting-edge solar cells nearing the hands of module-manufacturing customers, it seems that the potential for widespread adoption of this technology is on the horizon.
-The commercialization of perovskite-silicon tandem cells holds significant promise for enhancing the efficiency and sustainability of solar energy systems, offering a brighter future for production.
+The commercialization of perovskite-silicon tandem cells holds significant promise for enhancing the efficiency and sustainability of solar energy systems, offering a brighter future for renewable energy production.

 Add a comment